nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 [T|E|D] [H|M|L|X] [task description] [task date]
 ```
-`T, E, D` represents if the task is a Todo, event or Deadline respectively, and `H, M, L` represents if the tasks is of high, medium or low priority respectively. `X` is used for completed tasks.
+`T, E, D` denotes a Todo, Event or Deadline respectively, and `H, M, L` denotes a tasks of high, medium or low priority respectively. `X` marks completed tasks.
 _________

 To add a new Todo, the usage is: `todo [task description] /priority [H|M|L]`.
 The `/priority` command is optional.